ktenman/weather-forecast/README.md

 - **Caching**: Redis, utilized for caching weather data
 - **Testing**: JUnit, Mockito, AssertJ, and Testcontainers for robust testing coverage

-## Architecture
+## Architecture 🏗️

-The Weather Forecast application follows a modular architecture, consisting of several key components that work together to provide a seamless user experience.
-Let's take a closer look at each component and how they interact with one another.
+The Weather Forecast application is built with a modular architecture in mind, comprising several key components that seamlessly work together to deliver a top-notch user experience.
+Let's dive into each component and explore how they interact with each other.

 ![Weather Forecast Architecture](screenshots/architecture.png)

-### Frontend
+### Frontend 🌐

 The frontend, built with Vue.js and Bootstrap, provides a responsive user interface.
 It communicates with the backend via HTTP to retrieve and display weather forecast data.

-### Backend
+### Backend 🧠

 Developed using Spring Boot, the backend handles API requests, processes data, and interacts with the database and cache.
 It exposes RESTful endpoints for the frontend to consume.

-### Database
+### Database 🗄️

 PostgreSQL, a reliable and scalable relational database, stores the weather forecast data.
 The backend performs CRUD operations using JDBC.

-### Cache
+### Cache 🚀

 Redis, an in-memory data store, is used as a caching layer to improve data retrieval performance.
 Frequently accessed data is stored in the cache, reducing database queries and enhancing responsiveness.

-### Sync Module
+### Sync Module ⚙️

 The sync module, a separate Spring Boot application, periodically retrieves weather forecast data from the Ilmateenistus API and updates the database.
 This ensures data remains up to date without burdening the main backend.

-### Interaction Flow
+### Interaction Flow 🌡️

 1. User accesses the frontend at http://localhost, triggering an HTTP request to the backend for weather forecast data.
 2. Backend checks the Redis cache for the requested data.